What are records?

 Records Management includes:

-- Records Creation: Records are continually created in all General Conference offices.
-Our records management program can help in effectively managing those administrative and office functions that bring records into existence.
+- Records Creation: Records are continually created in all active offices.
+A records management program can help in effectively managing those administrative and office functions that bring records into existence.

 - Records Maintenance: Records maintenance means effectively controlling the collection, analysis, classification, arrangement and retrieval of active information and the protection of irreplaceable, mission critical (vital) records.
 It helps to avoid unnecessarily saving certain kinds of low-value or duplicate records; it encourages the optimum use of filing equipment.